 If you want the best possible outcome, the earliest possible release, and the best opportunities for success upon release, learn how to make good decisions early.

-Make Progress in Federal Prison by Preparing
+Make Progress by Preparing

 As the previous lesson showed, when an individual surrenders to a minimum-security camp, the administrators conduct a rather perfunctory intake procedure.
 The intake procedure requires the individual to: